Hundreds of European children remain stuck in Syria

 The recruitment drive also attracted women, many of them bringing along children, to the region.
 Others were born into the caliphate to European parents.

-With the caliphate now demolished, many of have been left behind to languish in squalid north-east Syrian camps and prisons where Islamic State ideology remains entrenched.
+With the caliphate now demolished, many have been left behind to languish in squalid north-east Syrian camps and prisons where Islamic State ideology remains entrenched.

 Over 64,000 people of mostly women and children from some 57 states are said to be stuck at the Al Hol and Roj camps in northeast Syria.